katekeiroz-dev/VegFast-single-page/README.md

 # VegFast-single-page
-Single page app - using css with SASS
+Single page app - using css with SASS .
+Responsive layout for all devices .

 ### Preview